 Working your way through a foreign tax system can be difficult and it triggers many questions.
 The most common questions are related to tax liability and level of taxation.

 What income is taxable in Norway

 The basic rule is that individuals working in Norway become subject to Norwegian tax from day one.

-However, a tax exemption may be granted according to a tax treaty between Norway and the home country of the individual.
-In case the employer is not subject to tax in Norway the individual may be exempted from tax provided the stay in Norway does not exceed 183 days.
+However, a tax exemption may be granted according to a tax treaty between Norway and the home country of the employee.
+In case the employer is not subject to tax in Norway, the employee may be exempted from tax.
+This exemption requires that the employees stay in Norway does not exceed 183 days.

 Note however, that the employee will always be liable for tax in Norway, when hired out to a Norwegian tax paying principal.

 When working in Norway, it is important to identify your tax obligations globally, rather than only focusing on the salary earned in Norway.

 If you stay in Norway for more than 183 days in any 12-month period or more than 270 days during a 36-month period, you will become a tax resident in Norway.

 - pay tax on global wealth and income